 This article was first published in SWE Magazine.
-Download the SWE Magazine app from iTunes or Google Play.
+To read on mobile devices, get the SWE Magazine app.
+Download on the App Store or get it on Google Play.

 By Sandra Guy, SWE Contributor